 Most of us know that drinking water is crucial for our overall health.
-However, with more and more fad drinks cropping up on the supermarket shelves, it was only a matter of time before a special type of water started making the rounds.
+However, with more and more fad drinks cropping up on the supermarket shelves, it was only a matter of time before a special type of water arrived.
 Mineral water has been around as a concept for centuries, and it’s still incredibly popular today.
 However, before you start spending money on water, let’s find out whether it really is that different from the water that flows from our taps.
 In this article, we’ll explore the science behind mineral water and find out—is mineral water good for you?

 What is Mineral Water?

 Mineral water is a natural type of water that comes from underground reservoirs and springs.
 Because it comes from the ground, it contains some essential minerals like calcium, magnesium, and sodium, which are known for their health benefits.
-Minerals are not allowed to be added during bottling, according to the FDA.
+Additional minerals are not allowed to be added during bottling, according to the FDA.